-NOTE No. DEFINITION NOTE LINK TO RETURN TO PAR 102 ^a 1 The proposed new terms in Rule 102 appear in Rule 202 (Exemptions) and/or the proposed amended Rule (PAR) 321.
-In general, the District modeled the new definitions on those found in other California air districts or in federal law (40CFR, Part 63, Subpart T).
-Click here.
-2 Application Equipment This term is in the proposed amended Rule 321 and it is found in several current rules.
-The definition is the same one used in the South Coast AQMD (SC) Rule 1171, except staff added "sealant" and "solvent" to be more general.
-Click here.
-3 Degreaser Although the term "degreaser" is being eliminated in the PAR 321 (with one exception), inclusion of a "degreaser" definition in Rule 102 is intended to inform and clarify that a "degreaser" is a "solvent cleaning machine."
+NOTE DEFINITION NOTE LINK TO No. RETURN TO PAR 102 ^a 1 The proposed new terms in Rule 102 appear in Click here .
+Rule 202 (Exemptions) and/or the proposed amended Rule (PAR) 321.
+In general, the District modeled the new definitions on those found in other California air districts or in federal law (40CFR, Part 63, Subpart 1).
+01:11 2 Application Equipment This term is in the proposed amended Rule 321 Click here . and it is found in several current rules.
+The definition is the same one used in the South C{const} (SC) Buls 1171 support staff coast AQMD (SC) Rule 11/1, except stall added "seelent" and "selvent" to be more added sealaht and solvent to be more 3 Degresser Although the term "degreaser" is being Click here 5 Degreaser eliminated in the PAR 321 (with one click here . exception) inclusion of a "degreaser" definition in Rule 102 is intended to inform and clarify that a "degreaser" is a "solvent cleaning machine."
 (The PAR 321 definition of batch cleaning machine is the only place in the rule that the term "degreaser" appears.)
-Click here.
-4 Flexographic Printing This definition should be in Rule 102 for rule clarity because the Rule 202.S.1 exemption uses this term.
-Click here.
-5 Organic Solvents and Photochemically Reactive Solvent The District added the word "organic" for rule clarity.
-Click here.
-6 Reactive Organic Compound The District is revising the reactive organic compound (ROC) definition by incorporating all of the 40 CFR, Part 51, Section 51.100(s) exempt compounds.
+4 Flexographic Printing This definition should be in Rule 102 for rule Click here. clarity because the Rule 202.S.1 exemption uses this term.
+5 Organic Solvents and Photochemically The District added the word "organic" for rule Click here.
+Reactive Solvent clarity.
+6 Reactive Organic Compound The District is revising the reactive organic Click here. compound (ROC) definition by incorporating all of the 40 CFR, Part 51, Section 51.100(s) exempt compounds.
 The PAR 102 ROC definition includes a note on there being a permitting threshold in Rule 202.D.10.1.1 and 2 on some of the compounds.
-The provisions on assuming methylated siloxane and perfluorocarbon (PFC) compounds are absent from products stem from provisions in SJV Rule 1020, Section 3.53, definition of Volatile Organic Compounds.
-Unless a product manufacturer or facility operator identifies the methylated siloxane compounds or the PFC compounds in a product or process and an EPA approved test method to quantify the amounts the District will: 1. assume that there are no methylated siloxane compounds or PFC compounds that qualify as an exempt compound in a product or process, and Click here.
+7 Rotogravure Printing This definition is the same one found in Rule Click here , Rotogravare i finding 354.
+The Rule 202 S.1 exemption refers to this cher here . type of process.
+Thus, for rule clarity the District is adding the definition to Rule 102.

-^a When using a computer to view this material, you may return to the PAR 102 text by clicking the 'here' link in the table using the left mouse button.
+^a When using a computer to view this material, you may return to the PAR 102 text by clicking the "here" link in the table using the left mouse button.